 The Four of Swords’ Historical Meaning

 The 4 of Swords was read the same historically as it is currently; it represented solitude, retreat and hermitude.

 The Four of Swords in a Love Reading

 For love readings, the 4 of Swords can be positive or negative; it pretty much depends on the overall tone and feel of the reading.

 The 4 of Swords can mean that your lover wants to spend time by themselves.
 Alternatively, you might need space away from your partner.
 This can mean that you’re disliking each other and need to spend time apart.
 Or if your relationship is solid it can just mean that you’re both so wrapped up in other things that you don’t have time for each other.
 Usually, I would say that the 4 of Swords represents a short period of time; the break won’t last forever.

 If you’re wondering what your partner is feeling or what their intentions are, the 4 of Swords may be a sign that you need to back off a bit.
 You’re coming on too strong (or will in the future) and this is off-putting to your partner or potential love interest.
 Give them space.
-If you want to know more about your partner's level of commitment to you and what their intentions are, I have spreads for these issues in my Love Tarot Spreads e-book.
+If you want to know more about your partner's level of commitment to you and what their intentions are, I have interpretations for these issues in my Love Tarot Meanings e-book.